Phase 1

 What is the approach to the teaching of Early Mathematics?

-How are the children assessed in Phase 1?
+How are the children assessed in Northgate?

 Throughout the day staff members are making regular assessments of how the children are learning and developing.
 Some of these assessments are recorded through photographs using Tapestry, which all parents have a log in to, so they can enjoy seeing their child’s achievements too.